 Where is it from?
 England

 How was it made?
-Embroidered sections applied to a wooden box
+From sections of wood

 Monday to Saturday - 11am to 5pm